-Year Events 1946 Founder (Father of the Current President) established a family-managed konyaku store in Myokaku Village (Presently known as Tokigawa Town) 1951 Engaged in family-managed tofu business 1955 Mainly sold tofu by peddling 1965 Started wholesale selling of tofu to local stores of food, vegetable and/or fish 1979 Founder's wife passed away Took over the business from founder Shifted to retail selling at supermarkets as main channel 1985 Experienced business challenges due to extreme price competition among supermarkets 1992 Started construction for tofu factory expansion Secured parking lots for three (3) delivery vans 1993 Met with organic farmers and consumers who prefer organic / natural produce 1997 Shifted to direct store selling with "Tofu Making that Values Identity" as a management policy Started being supplied by local farmers from Hatoyama Town, followed by Ogawa Town 2002 Made improvements in the main store Converted family business to a limited company (LTC) with 10 million yen capital 2003 Founder passed away 2004 Received the Saitama Governor Award for Agriculture and Forestry Division specifically for its local production-local consumption initiatives 2005 Moved the main store to new location for establishment of disposal facility and expansion of parking space Received the Minister of Agriculture, Forestry and Fisheries Prize as the Best Food Retail Store (National Competition) 2006 Reached 340 million yen in sales 2007 Received The Mainichi Newspaper Agriculture Record Award 2012 Started mobile store
+Year Events 1946 Founder (Father of the current president) established a family-managed konyaku store in Myokaku Village (Presently known as Tokigawa Town) 1951 Engaged in family-managed tofu business 1955 Mainly sold tofu by peddling 1965 Started wholesale selling tofu in local stores of food, vegetable and/or fish 1979 Mother of PW passed away Took over the business from founder Shifted to retail selling at supermarkets as main channel 1985 Experienced business challenges due to extreme price competition among supermarkets 1992 Started construction for tofu factory expansion Secured parking lots for three (3) delivery vans 1993 Met with organic farmers and consumers who prefer organic / natural produce 1997 Shifted to direct store selling with "Territorial Development with Cultural Identity" as a management policy 2002 Started being supplied by local farmers from Hatoyama Town, followed by Ogawa Town Made improvements in the main store 2003 Converted family business to a limited company (LTC) with 10 million yen capital 2004 Founder passed away Received the Saitama Governor Award for Agriculture and Forestry Division specifically for its 2005 1 Moved the main store to new location for establishment of disposal facility and expansion of parking space, and improvement of production/selling operations Received the Minister of Agriculture, Forestry and Fisheries Prize as the Best Food Retail Store 2006 (National Competition) 2007 Reached 340 million yen in sales 2012 Received The Mainichi Newspaper Agriculture Record Award Started mobile store

-Source: Key-Informant Interviews, June 2015, December 2015 and November 2016
+Source: Key-Informant Interviews, June 2015, December 2015 and November 2016.

 In the early 1980s, most tofu companies were mainly dependent on supermarkets as main channel.
 However, the price competition among supermarkets became extreme in 1985.
 Supermarkets lowered the price from 80 yen per to 30 yen (US\$1 = 119.49 yen, Mitsui Sumitomo Bank, 1 December 2017) per pack to attract more customers.
 However, this resulted to great financial burden for tofu companies, including LTC.
 In PWs search for other business options, PW had the opportunity to start exchanging ideas with organic farmers (including Mr. Kaneko of Shimosato Farm, pioneer organic farmer in Ogawa Town, Saitama) and consumers who prefer organic/natural produce in various study groups and events since 1993.
-By 1997, PW reformulated its management policy to a company focusing on Tofu Making that Values Identity.
+By 1997, PW reformulated its management policy to a company focusing on Territorial Development with Cultural Identity.
 Specifically, PW "believes that safe and good quality foods are made based on good human relationships.
 Thus, the store will continue to keep promises to the society and to serve as the bridge for local farmers and consumers brought together by tofu making."
 In order words, connectedness with and among local farmers, customers, employees and other stakeholders are significantly valued.
 In the same year, transactions with local farmers from Hatoyama and Ogawa Towns were initiated.